Health and Social Care Workforce Research Study

 Denise is a senior lecturer in Queen's Management School at Queen's University Belfast.
 Her research interests lie broadly in employee relations with particular interest in the various dynamics and organisational processes that are integral to creating positive working environments.
 Specifically, she has interests in partnering and collaboration, conflict management and diversity and inclusion.
 Her current work involves examining these issues within the context of public service delivery, particularly for social care, and considers the discipline of HRM, organisational behaviour and the sociology of work.

-Jana is currently working as a full-time research assistant on the Health and Social Care Workforce Study.
-Since getting her PhD in Psychology in 2018, she has been working on a variety of projects in the area of mental health and wellbeing.
+Justin is currently working as a full-time research assistant on the Health and Social Care Workforce Study.
+Since getting his PhD in Psychology in 2022, he has been working on a variety of projects in the area of mental health and well-being.